klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 ### Creating a Keyring <a id="creating-a-keyring"></a>

-[Keyring] is used in Caver SDK, and is a class that contains the address of the account and the private key(s) to use when signing.
+[Keyring] in Caver SDK is a class that contains the address of the account and the private key(s) to use when signing.
 You can use `caver-js` to create a keyring as shown below.

 ```javascript
 const keyring = caver.wallet.keyring.generate()
 console.log(keyring)
 ```

-Below is the result of printing the keyring.
-Member variables defined inside the instance can be accessed by keyring.addres and keyring.keys.
+The execution result is shown below.
+Member variables defined inside the instance can be accessed by keyring.address and keyring.keys.

 ```text
 Keyring {